Get ready to unlock the secrets of blood sugar stability and the magical world of ketogenesis!

 A person with type 1 diabetes cannot produce enough insulin to keep energy locked away in their liver and fat stores.
-Without exogenous insulin, they will see both their blood sugar and blood ketone levels rise as their stored energy leaches into their bloodstream.
+Without exogenous insulin, they will see both their blood sugar and blood ketone levels rise as their stored energy leeches into their bloodstream.

 As shown in the image of “JL” below (one of the first children with type 1 diabetes to receive insulin treatment), people with type 1 diabetes quickly regain weight with exogenous insulin.

-- Too much insulin can slow the release of fat from your body to be used for fuel, your blood sugars will drop, and you will feel compelled to eat.
+- Too much insulin can slow the release of fat from your body to be used for fuel; your blood sugars will drop, and you will feel compelled to eat.